Run surveys. Get insights. Unlock growth.

 #2.
 Pricing abandonment survey

 SaaS businesses often see that people visit pricing pages and then leave.
 But why?
-Run an exit intent survey on a pricing page to discover it.
+Run an exit intent survey on a pricing page to discover it, and by closing the feedback loop you may increase conversions.

-Of course, some people will say that your tool is too expensive (even if it’s not) but you might learn that your pricing doesn’t answer all questions that visitors have or they have other doubts.
+Of course, some people will say that your tool is too expensive (even if it’s not), but you might learn that your pricing doesn’t answer all visitors' questions or they have other doubts.

 • "What prevented you from signing up?"